prestia/greatartbot/README.md

 What is this?

-[@greatartbot](http://twitter.com/greatartbot) (also on [Mastodon](https://botsin.space/@greatartbot)) is a fully automated artist.
+[@greatartbot](http://twitter.com/greatartbot) (also [@greatartbot@botsin.space](https://botsin.space/@greatartbot)) is a fully automated artist.
 This vexing virtual virtuoso uses [Michael Brough](http://smestorp.com) and [Andi McClure](http://runhello.com)'s [Become a Great Artist in Just 10 Seconds](http://www.ludumdare.com/compo/ludum-dare-27/comment-page-1/?action=preview&uid=4987) to create artwork that is sometimes beautiful and sometimes WAY TOO BEAUTIFUL FOR YOUR STUPID HUMAN EYES.
 Oh, yeah, it also shares them on twitter.
 And now Mastodon!

 Special Note: